Christine Donohue

-Christine L. Donohue (born December 25, 1952) is an associate justice of the Supreme Court of Pennsylvania.
+Christine L. Donohue (born December 24, 1952) is a justice of the Supreme Court of Pennsylvania.
 Prior to her election to that court in 2015, she was an elected member of the Superior Court of Pennsylvania, a seat she had held since 2008.
 She had also performed nearly three decades of service as a trial lawyer and litigator in Allegheny County, Pennsylvania.

-Early life
+Early life and education

-Born in Coaldale, Pennsylvania on December 24, 1952 as Christine Lewis, Donohue grew up in nearby Lansford, as the daughter of Steve Lewis, a Lansford native and United Mine Worker, and Mary Lewis, a native of Palmerton, Pennsylvania and seamstress in a dress factory who was a member of the International Ladies Garment Workers Union.
+Donohue was born Christine Lewis in Coaldale, Pennsylvania, on December 24, 1952, and grew up in nearby Lansford, the daughter of Steve Lewis, a Lansford native and United Mine Worker, and Mary Lewis, a native of Palmerton, Pennsylvania, dress factory seamstress, and member of the International Ladies Garment Workers Union.

-During her campaign for the Pennsylvania Supreme Court, Christine Donohue recounted an event from her childhood that had "a lifelong effect on ... her integrity," according to news reports.
-She recalled her father finding an envelope containing thousands of dollars while she was out walking with him one day in Lansford and remembered him returning the money to the funeral home nearby, assuming that the person who had lost the money had been planning on paying for funeral services for a family member or friend.
+She recounted an event from her childhood that had "a lifelong effect on...her integrity," recalling her father finding an envelope containing thousands of dollars while she was out walking with him one day in Lansford and remembered him returning the money to the funeral home nearby, assuming that the person who had lost the money had been planning on paying for funeral services for a family member or friend.
 Donohue said she defines integrity as "when you do the right thing and nobody knows about it," adding that her sense of integrity comes from her parents.

 Donohue attended St. Peter and Paul's Elementary School and graduated from Marian Catholic High School in Hometown, Pennsylvania.
 She also studied as an undergraduate and graduate student at East Stroudsburg State College, where she received a Bachelor of Arts degree in political science.
 Donohue is a graduate of the Duquesne University School of Law in Pittsburgh, where she earned her Juris Doctor.
 She has been an adjunct professor at the same law school, and has taught ethics for attorneys there.
 She also served on the Duquesne Law Review.